Banno/banno-powerons/loan-payment-skip/V2/loan-payment-skip-v2-json-contract.md

     - memoMode: boolean - true/false.
 Is the system in memo mode?
 - errorCode: Displays an error code if error condition exists
 - errorMessage: Displays an error message if error condition exists
-- successMsg: array of success messages
+- toastSuccessMsg: array of success messages
 - loansWithPaymentsSkipped: array of loans that had payments skipped
   - name
   - accountId